preemptive/jsdefender-samples/Rollup/Rollup2/README.md

 The Rollup configuration creates a separate chunk for each file.
 The `index.js` file is the entry chunk, it loads the other chunks on demand.

 - The [original](original) folder contains the *unprotected* version of the code.
-- You can discover [protected](protected) folder to examine the project that leverages JSDefender.
+- The [protected](protected) folder contains the project that leverages JSDefender.

 > **Note**: All further explanations assume you use the `protected` folder as the root project directory.

 ## Setting up the JSDefender Toolset

-1. If you have not done yet, install [JSDefender](https://www.preemptive.com/products/jsdefender/downloads) on your machine.
+1. If you have not done so yet, install [JSDefender](https://www.preemptive.com/products/jsdefender/downloads) on your machine.
-1. Copy the `jsdefender-core-<version>.tgz` and `jsdefender-webpack-plugin-<version>.tgz` files from your download directory to the [`assets`](protected/assets/) folder of this demo.
+1. Copy the `jsdefender-core-<version>.tgz` and `jsdefender-rollup-plugin-<version>.tgz` files from your download directory to the [`assets`](protected/assets/) folder of this demo.
 Here, `<version>` represents your downloaded JSDefender version number.
 1. Replace the `{version}` placeholders within the `"devDependencies"` section in [`package.json`](protected/package.json) based on the version of your `*.tgz` files.

 ## Build and Run the Sample